polyaxon/polyaxon/site/docs/core/introduction/runtime-concepts.md

 <blockquote class="light">
-Please refer to <a href="/docs/automation/optimization-engine/">automation/optimization-engine</a> and <a href="/docs/automation/mapping/">automation/mapping</> for more details.
+Please refer to <a href="/docs/automation/optimization-engine/">automation/optimization-engine</a> and <a href="/docs/automation/mapping/">automation/mapping</a> for more details.
 </blockquote>

-### Schedules

-Although you can run your operation at any time, for any reason, it is often useful to automate and run your components at certain times using a `schedule`.

-<blockquote class="light">Please refer to <a href="/docs/automation/optimization-engine/">automation/schedules</a> for more details.</blockquote>

-### Run Profile

-A `run Profile` allows admin to preset several meta information about runs, e.g. node scheduling and routing, which facilitate attaching quotas to a user/team/project, so that the entities they create, i.e. builds/jobs/experiments/notebooks, cannot exceed the parallelism and may not consume more resources than the quota specification allows.

-<blockquote class="light">Please refer to <a href="/docs/core/scheduling-strategies/run-profiles/">scheduling-strategies/run-profiles</a> and <a href="/docs/management/ui/run-profiles/">management/run-profiles</a> for more details.</blockquote>